 Hiring an attorney as early on in the process as is possible is always our recommendation.
 Even if your case is in the investigative phases (no charges filed), there is much that an attorney can do to protect your interests and exercise your rights in the appropriate manner and possible obtain resolution of the matter before charges are even filed.

-For simple traffic and misdemeanor cases, you can expect to pay in the range of $750 to $2000 to hire a criminal defense attorney.
-For more serious 1st or 2nd degree felonies, or cases of a complex nature, you can expect to pay between $5,000 and $25,000 for the services of a skilled criminal defense attorney.
+For simple traffic and misdemeanor cases, average fees range from $750 to $2000 (and more) to hire a criminal defense attorney.
+For more serious 1st or 2nd-degree felonies or cases of a more complex nature, the services of a skilled criminal defense attorney fees range between $5,000 and $25,000.

 Know What Legal Services Your Fees Cover